amir4rab/earthquake-monitoring/README.md

 > Use it at your own risk!

 > **Warning**
 > ⚠️ Some of the docker images are incompatible with ARM architecture!
+You can use gitpod or github codesapaces, incase you own such device.

 > **Warning**
 > Due to new Geolocation limitations from the Tehran geo physics center, only Iranian IPs can reach the API.